SherryH/shopping-cart/README.md

 # Shopping Cart
-This project is built with React, Redux and Recompose
+This project is built with React and Redux.
+The store is persisted in the localStorage.

+## Create React App
+---
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>